This post may contain affiliate links. Please read our disclosure policy.

 Recipe ingredients

-• Old fashioned rolled oats – If you can't have oats, try picking a substitute for oats like flattened rice or flattened buckwheat.
+• Old fashioned rolled oats: Provide much of the structure of the protein balls, and add a lot of chew.
+If you can't have oats, try picking a substitute for oats like flattened rice or flattened buckwheat.

-• Hemp seeds – I like these, but you can also try chia, hulled sunflower, pumpkin, or flax seeds
+• Hemp seeds: Add additional protein, a nutty flavor, and crunchy texture.
+You can also try chia, hulled sunflower, pumpkin, or flax seeds

-• Peanut butter – smooth, no-mix peanut butter works best; natural peanut butter is usually too runny
+• Peanut butter: Adds flavor, lots of protein, and helps bind the balls together.
+Smooth, no-mix peanut butter works best; natural peanut butter is usually too runny

-• Honey – or maple syrup – helps to bind the recipe ingredients while adding a touch of sweetness
+• Honey: helps to bind the recipe ingredients together with its stickiness and moisture, while adding a touch of sweetness.

 ingredients for protein balls being toasted on baking sheet